Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 Blazor views in Xomega Framework support responsive layout using the [Bootstrap grid layout system](https://getbootstrap.com/docs/5.2/layout/grid/#responsive-classes), which allows you to arrange your elements in several columns in each row depending on the size of your screen.
 However, the problem with this approach arises when you have inline child views that can be dynamically opened or closed.

 If you provide static Bootstrap classes for elements of a certain view that allow laying them out in a specific way based on the browser screen size, then it may work fine if your view takes up the whole screen.
-If, however, you open that view as an inline child view, then it may take only half the width of your screen, and the layout won't work since the screen size for the classes will remain the same.
+However, if you open that view as an inline child view, it may take only half the width of your screen, and the layout won't work since the screen size for the classes will remain the same.

 To overcome this issue, the base `BlazorView` class provides methods to dynamically generate your Bootstrap classes based on the currently open views.
-All you have to do is to specify the maximum number of columns to lay out your elements in and, optionally, the desired width of the fields, as described below.
+All you have to do is specify the maximum number of columns to lay out your elements and, optionally, the desired width of the fields, as described below.

 ### Laying out fields in a panel